 We must also note the crabs ability to exist in contrasting environments, being able to exist on land or on the ocean floor, and its behaviour in both which involves finding a cave or a rock pool to hide away in, much like another shell.
 The crab that survives for long is also inevitably forced to shed and migrate its shell for an upgrade when it outgrows it, a moment of supreme but absolutely necessary vulnerability.
 This raises two important points, one being the ability to walk between disparate worlds and another being about what is adequate protection for that navigation.
 This really goes to a core dilemma of the sign – how to explore the depths of the astral world while remaining safe and protected from its pressures and denizens, but without sacrificing too much of the ability to sense the environment.

 Most important of all, however, is the signs ability to empathise and sympathise through the medium of Active or Cardinal Water, which is supremely developed, along with its incredible connection to the imagination and roaming through the faerie lands in wistful reverie – the creature is deeply connected to the Dreamtime.
 Think on the way the crab presses its belly to the ground like a reptile, feeling all the vibrations through sand as well as sea.
 Only a serpent has greater connection to the pulse of the worlds heart.
-This is the source of the signs widely reputed psychic gifts, its uncanny sense of unseen currents which are in a continuous flux, yet somehow Cancer maintains in step with them.
+This is the source of the signs widely reputed psychic gifts, its uncanny sense of unseen currents which are in a continuous flux, yet somehow Cancer remains in step with them.
 The waxing and waning magic of the Moon provides many benefits for them, even when the soul is largely unconscious of its nature.
 The more mundanely focused Cancerian entity is usually renowned for a cunning and inexplicably canny business sense.

 This Dreamtime connection influences all of the crabs habits.
 For example, as explained in the section on lore, when the Sun enters zodiacal (tropical) Cancer on the summer solstice in the northern hemisphere it marks the beginning of the high point of the solar year, the time of fertilization, a time when the powers of light and life are at a peak of strength.
 In Egypt this was the time when the heliacal rising of Sirius heralded the flooding of the Nile delta, without which civilization would perish.
 Similar ceremonies have been conducted at this time of year in all countries across the world, and so this is a magically charged sign with an ancient and ritualized history.
 This suits its zodiacal nature which is focused on all the riches and treasures of the past, including traditions, forgotten history and imaginings of what it was like to live through certain times.
 This gives them an impressive emotional memory, lacking in granular details but able to evoke the feelings of the past with supreme ease.
 This evocation is fueled by the Dreamtime connection the sign has.
 The outer world pales in comparison to the inner world the crab truly dwells within, but as a consummate walker between worlds Cancer knows that it must live in both.
 The worries of mundane things pull it out of the fantasy realm and back to the feathering of the nest and the maintenance of the perimeter defenses.